SlashDashAndCash/ClaraSMSChatBot/README.md

 ## User management

-A user can have one of three roles.
+Recipients can have one of three roles.

 * `nobody`: does not receives messages or notifications
 * `user`: receives group messages